photoprism/photoprism-docs/docs/getting-started/advanced/transcoding.md

     If [FFmpeg is disabled](../config-options.md#feature-flags) or not installed, videos cannot be indexed because still images cannot be created.
     You should also have [Exiftool enabled](../config-options.md#feature-flags) to extract metadata such as duration, resolution, and codec.
     Note that your hardware may not support certain video codecs and resolutions.
 In this case, the software encoder is used automatically.

+!!! tldr ""
+    Our examples use the new `docker compose` command by default.
+If your server does not yet support it, you can still use `docker-compose` or alternatively `podman-compose` on Red Hat-compatible Linux distributions.

 !!! example ""
     **Help improve these docs!** You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.